-The fact that intensification burst and mesovortex happen at the same time is no coincidence.
-In fact, the intensification burst is a manifestation of the sudden development of the mesovortex and its subsequent spinup into a "true" TC.
-In other words, the mesovortex-turned-TC is the proximate cause of RI in the sprint RI archetype.
-For a more detailed view of this dynamic process, we present hourly snapshots of winds and sea level pressure (Figs. 5a-c), vertical wind and geopotential height at 700 hPa (Figs. 5d-f), and simulated radar reflectivity (Figs. 5g-i).
+cause of RI in the sprint RI archetype.
+For a more detailed view of this dynamic process, we present hourly snapshots of winds and sea-level pressure (Fig. 5a-c), vertical wind and geopotential height at 700 hPa (Fig. 5d-f), and simulated radar reflectivity (Fig. 5g-i).

-The 3-h sequence of plots visualizes the prominent roles of vigorous asymmetric convection and the previously introduced mesovortex in this RI event.
-The sequence begins at RI onset +5 h and shows a vigorous convective burst located on the southwestern portion of the sprawling circulation (Fig. 5, left column).
-The burst consists of multiple strong up- and downdrafts with extreme gridcell values of +11 and -4 m s-1, respectively (Fig. 5d).
-It seems that the low-level flow accelerates into the convecting mass, and the strongest winds of the entire system, 20 m s-1, are located on the radially outward side of the burst (Fig. 5a).
+The three-hour sequence of plots visualizes the prominent roles of vigorous asymmetric convection and a mesovortex in this RI event.
+The sequence begins at RI onset +5 hours and shows a vigorous convective burst located on the southwestern portion of the sprawling circulation (Fig. 5, left column).
+The burst consists of multiple strong up- and down drafts with extreme grid cell values of +11 m s-1 and -4 m s-1, respectively (Fig. 5d).
+It seems that the low level flow accelerates into the convecting mass, and the strongest winds of the entire system, 20 m s-1, are located on the radially outward side of the burst (Fig. 5a).

-Only 1 h later, the mesovortex had developed at the downwind end of the convective burst (Fig. 5, center column).
-The vortex, measuring roughly 50 km across, is readily identified by the circular isolines in sea level pressure and 700-hPa geopotential height (Figs. 5b,e).
-The vertical motion field still consists of individual convective-scale up- and downdrafts, now with extreme values of +18 and $-5 \text{ m s}^{-1}$ (Fig. 5e).
+Only one hour later, the mesovortex had developed at the downwind end of the convective burst (Fig. 5, middle column).
+The vortex, measuring roughly 50 km across, is readily identified by the circular isolines in sea-level pressure and 700-hPa geopotential height (Fig. 5b, e).
+The vertical motion field still consists of individual convective-scale up- and downdrafts, now with extreme values of +18 m s-1 and -5 m s-1 (Fig. 5e).
 Upward motion seems to be predominant in the vortex itself, but downward motion does exist in its outer regions.
 The reflectivity field seems to have coalesced into a slightly more coherent shape, and the strongest reflectivity values are either directly associated with the mesovortex or very close nearby (Fig. 5h).

 The mesovortex intensified over the following hour and started to separate from the area of strongest convective overturning (Fig. 5, right column).
-The intensification of the vortex is manifested by the tighter spacing of the isobars and isohypses in Figs. 5c and 5f; the wind speed increased too, but this is hard to see in Fig. 5c because of the densely packed isobars.
+The intensification of the vortex is manifested by the tighter spacing of the isobars and isohypses in Figs. 5c and f; the wind speed increased too, but this is hard to see in Fig. 5c because of the densely packed isobars.
 As a consequence of pulling away from the strongest convection, the vertical motion inside the vortex is not as strong as previously, and downward motion now takes up half of the circulation.
 Accordingly, the strongest reflectivity is now somewhat separated from the vortex (Fig. 5i).

 In the hours that follow the initial mesovortex development shown in Fig. 5, the mesovortex grows in scale and "absorbs" the parent vortex (Fig. 6).
-A consequence of this process is that the clear distinction between small-scale mesovortex and largescale parent circulation vanishes.
-At RI onset +22 h, the merger process has concluded and all that is left is a typical TC-size vortex without a sign of the original features of two distinct scales (Fig. 6c).
-Shortly after the snapshot in Fig. 6c, the second intensification burst occurs (arrow labeled "2" in Fig. 4).
+A consequence of this process is that the clear distinction between small-scale mesovortex and large-scale parent circulation vanishes.
+At RI onset +22h, the merger process has concluded and all that is left is a typical TC-size vortex without a sign of the original features of two distinct scales (Fig. 6c).
+Shortly after the snapshot in Fig. 6c, the second intensification burst (arrow labeled "2" in Fig. 4) happens.
 This intensification burst is also associated with a convective burst, but at this time, the convective burst does not produce a mesovortex and there is no center reformation (likely because the vortex is better defined than the original parent circulation and more resistant to perturbations).
-Rather, the convective burst "pulls" the surface centers toward the area where maximum heating occurs, which led to a briefly asymmetric structure of the vortex before subsequent axisymmetrization (not shown).
+Rather, the convective burst "pulls" the surface centers towards the area where maximum heating occurs, which led to a briefly asymmetric structure of the vortex before subsequent axisymmetrization (not shown).